Christ-Mind-Teachings/cmi-wom/_early/teach.md

 Santa Fe won't go "Oooh, aaah!"
 You'll get no press.
 No movie will be made about you for the television.
 You will simply be free.
 And you will walk in the world but not of it, and only the perfectly enlightened will know the truth of who you are.
 But you will know.
-And you will never ever be without the bliss of knowing that "I and My Father are one.
+And you will never be without the bliss of knowing that "I and My Father are one.
 And all that I do is my Father's Will.
 That where my mind ends, His begins."
 And the created and the Creator is so intimately linked that one cannot tell where one begins and the other ends.
 And